 In Klarion #1, illustrated by Frazer Irving — and worry not, we will be talking about Irving’s vast contributions to the book during this essay series — Morrison soft-reboots Klarion and his origins.
 Once hailing from the vaguely defined “Witch-World,” Klarion now calls Limbo Town home, residing there alongside the other descendents of the fabled Roanoke colony (Google it — this essay is already running long).
 Klarion strains under the yoke of Puritan expectations, but his peers look more like a Swedish Death Metal band than a sanitized Thanksgiving portrait.
 “What a horrible, horrible world,” Klarion mutters, lamenting the life cycle of Limbo Town residents: toil until death, only to be resurrected as part of a slave caste that continues to serve the colony in the afterlife.

 The first issue of Klarion is actually a perfect microcosm of how DC typically treats Morrison’s boldest ideas.
 This iteration of Klarion, like his Limbo Town neighbors, has blue skin, a trait that has now stuck to the formerly pale magic-wielder.
-But while this superficial alteration outlived Morrison’s run, his twist on Solomon Grundy did not.
+But while this superficial alteration outlived Morrison’s run, the twist on Solomon Grundy did not.
 Longtime DC Comics bad guy Solomon Grundy, a super-strong, occasionally sympathetic zombie with numerous origin stories, is here revealed to be one of many such revived hulks: “For it is the fate of us all to one day be Grundies like this and toil in our children’s gardens,” preaches Submissionary Judah, the imposing religious leader who enforces Limbo Town’s rigid doctrines.

 Dear reader, if you think this version of the Grundies has ever again been mentioned in the pages of a DC Comics publication, think again—Limbo Town reentered limbo as soon as Seven Soldiers ended.
 This is true of many of the changes brought on by Seven Soldiers, which resulted in little more than characters like Manhattan Guardian and Bulleteer occasionally appearing in group shots during crossover events.